jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

 # What's our vision for the GUI/Visualizer?
   - The scope says transfer the existing RPAT GUI but that probably is not the best choice for the long term VE project
-  - I suggest we look into client-side web applications like R flexdashboard
+  - I suggest we look into client-side web applications like R flexdashboard and maybe R shiny.

 # Next steps
   - Decide on technology